sherryli1116/finalproject-group15/README.md

   ‘State’ column deemed unnecessary.
 - Checked for null values.
 None were noted.
 -	Checked for data types.
 No changes needed as data types appeared appropriate.
 -	Removed values from average temperature column that equaled (-99).
+These values reflect days in which there was no reading.
 Rows removed totaled 79,672.
 -	Removed year 2020 due to incomplete data.
 Rows removed totaled 38,742.
+- Removed cities that had more than 5 years of missing data.
+Cities removed totaled 34 out of a total of 321.
 -	Ran statistics to identify potential outliers.
 Performed visual review of data below lower bound and deemed data appropriate.
 There was no data above upper bound.
 -	Used groupby() function to aggregate data by Country, City, and Year.

-Resulting dataframe consists of 91,494 rows and 5 columns.
+Resulting dataframe consists of 85,583 rows and 5 columns.

 The following were performed during preprocessing of ‘owid-co2-data’ file:

--	Dataset contained 25,989 rows and 60 columns.
+-	Dataset contained 25,990 rows and 60 columns.
 -	Used copy() function to copy dataframe , retaining columns ‘country’, ‘year’, ‘population’, ‘co2’.
 -	Replaced country names for 3 countries to align with ‘City_’Temperature’ dataset.
 These countries included United States, Serbia, and Netherlands.